Corruption of Hard Disk Firmware

 How do you fix the firmware?

 Again, the techniques used vary significantly depending on the HDD manufacturer.
 In most cases the first thing to do if possible is to backup a copy of the entire service area.
 The data in this area is stored in an assortment of ‘tracks’.
 A copy of the read only memory (ROM) is also taken.
-Then after this an attempt to backup the individual firmware modules is made.
+Then after this an attempt to backup the individual firmware modules are made.
 The tracks are made up of the firmware modules, but the firmware modules are not individually addressable in this form.

 Once a full backup is made it is safe to edit the firmware modules.
 This may involve manual editing with a hex-editor.
 Or it may involve loading working firmware modules from a donor HDD to write over the corrupt modules in the failed patient HDD.

 If the corrupt modules have been repaired correctly then when the drive is next powered on it should detect normally and the data will be accessible.
 A full sector by sector clone of the hard disk drive is then made using hardware disk imaging equipment as is it is likely there will be unreadable (bad) sectors.
-Once this is complete the filesystem is rebuild and the data, in the form of files, is extracted and tested.
+Once this is complete the filesystem is rebuilt and the data, in the form of files, is extracted and tested.